 \section{Regge equations}

-The fundamental variables in Regge calculus are the lengths of edges $l_i$ and those of struts $m_i$.
-Regge equations can be obtained by applying variational principle to the action (\ref{eq:regact}).
-Then (\ref{eq:regeq}) can be simply written as
+The fundamental variables in Regge calculus are the lengths of the edges $l_i$ and those of the struts $m_i$.
+The Regge equations can be obtained by applying the variational principle to the action (\ref{eq:regact}).
+Then, Eq. (\ref{eq:regeq}) can be written simply as

 Note that the edge $l_i$ belongs to both $V_i$ and $V_{i-1}$.
-In the context of ADM formalism the first corresponds to hamiltonian constraint and the second to evolution equation, respectively.
+In the context of the ADM formalism, the first corresponds to the Hamiltonian constraint and the second to the evolution equation, respectively.

 The volume and deficit angles can be expressed in terms of $l$'s and $m$'s.
-Since the inside of frustums is flat euclidean, we can compute the volumes and angles by standard geometric calculations.
-The volume of $i$-th frustum is given by
+Since the inside of a frustum is flat Euclidean, we can compute the volumes and angles by standard geometric calculations.
+The volume of the $i$th frustum is given by

 where we have introduced the variation of edge length $\delta l_i=l_{i+1}-l_i$.